English

 Self-Reflection Prompts

-I know you're struggling right now.
-I know it feels impossible.
-But I want you to know that you make it through this.
-You become stronger.
-You find joy again.
-You help others.
-You become the person you always hoped you could be.
+I know you are struggling right now.
+I know it feels completely impossible, and that you feel like you are drowning.
+But I want you to know that you make it through this storm.
+You become stronger, wiser, and deeply compassionate.
+You find joy in the quietest moments again.
+You help others who are sitting where you are sitting now.

 The Final Truth

 For now, know that you are not a failure.
-You're in the process of getting stronger.
+You are simply in the middle of a long, difficult climb.
+Take it one breath at a time.
 Just hang in there.
 Just keep going.
-You got this.

 You are not a failure.
 You are not broken.
 You are not alone.
-You are loved.
-You are worthy.
-You are enough.
+You are worthy of love, worthy of healing, and worthy of peace.
 And you are going to be okay.

 Resources for Support